ruricolist/infix-math/README.md

     ($ 1/3x) ≡ (* 1/3 x)

-Literal coefficients are very nice for units of measurement.
+Among other things, literal coefficients are very convenient for units of measurement.

 (The idea for literal coefficients comes from Julia.)